 World Social Science Report

 The ISSC produces the World Social Science Report every three years, as part of its strategic partnership with UNESCO.
 The report addresses important social science challenges, takes stock of social science contributions and capacities, and makes recommendations for future research, practice and policy.

 UNESCO produced the first World Social Science Report in 1999.
 Ten years later, UNESCO requested the ISSC to prepare a second report.

 The World Social Science Report 2013: Changing Global Environments was prepared by the ISSC and co-published with UNESCO and the Organisation for Economic Cooperation and Development.
 It was launched at UNESCO in Paris in November 2013.

-The next report in 2016 will focus on inequality.
+The 2016 World Social Science Report will focus on inequality.

 The World Social Science Report also draws on the outcomes of other ISSC flagship activities: the World Social Science Forum and World Social Science Fellows Programme.